A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best hotels in the Latin Quarter

-Prices: € € € | Paris Points of Interest: 🙂 | Paris Like a Local: 🙂
+Prices: € € € | Paris Points of Interest: 🙂 | Local Feel: 🙂

 When most people think of Paris, visions of the narrow streets and cafés of the Left Bank come to mind, and more precisely, those of the 6th Arrondissement.
-Indeed, the 6th Arrondissement of Paris is mainly known for its famous Quartier Saint-Germain-des-Prés, a meeting place for students, artists, and intellectuals at various times.
+Indeed, the 6th Arrondissement of Paris is mainly known for its famous Quartier of Saint-Germain-des-Prés, a meeting place for students, artists, and intellectuals at various times.

 The 6th District of Paris is also a great place for foodies in Paris, with beautiful gourmet shops and chocolate & pastry shops.
 Some of the most popular food tours in Paris explore and taste the latest trends in sweets in the pastry shops of Saint-Germain-des-Près.